sodadata/docs/soda-core/scan-core.md

 | `-v TEXT` or<br /> `--variable TEXT` |  | Replace `TEXT` with variables you wish to apply to the scan, such as a [filter for a date]({% link soda-cl/filters.md %}).
 Put single or double quotes around any value with spaces. <br />  `soda scan -d my_datasource -v start=2020-04-12 -c configuration.yml checks.yml` |
 | `V` or <br /> `--verbose` |  | Return scan output in verbose mode to review query details. |

+## Troubleshoot

+**Problem:** When you run a scan, you get an error that reads, `Exception while exporting Span batch.`

+**Solution:** Without an internet connection, Soda Core is unable to communicate with `soda.connect.io` to transmit anonymous usage statistics about the software. <br /> If you are using Soda Core offline, you can resolve the issue by setting `send_anonymous_usage_stats: false` in your `configuration.yml` file.
+Refer to [Soda Core usage statistics]({% link soda-core/usage-stats.md %}) for further details.

 ## Go further